aimeegee/bookkeeping/README.md

 3. **Fuzzy Matching**: Similar descriptions with 60% similarity threshold
 4. **Manual Entry**: For unique descriptions not covered by patterns

+### Interactive Categorization

+When processing transactions, you'll be prompted to categorize unmapped descriptions:

+- **Enter category name**: Creates a mapping for future use
+- **Type 'skip'**: Skip this specific description (leaves it uncategorized)
+- **Type 'skip-all'**: Skip all remaining unmapped descriptions in this batch
+- **Pattern suggestions**: System suggests reusable patterns for common merchants

 ### Learning Capabilities

 The system automatically learns from your input: